-The following table summarizes VIE's that are not consolidated by Pinnacle Financial as of December 31, 2023 and 2022 (in thousands):
+The following table summarizes VIEs that are not consolidated by Pinnacle Financial as of December 31, 2024 and 2023 (in thousands):

-December 31, 2023 Decembe r 31, 2022 Туре Maximum Loss Exposure Liability ecognized Maximum Loss Exposure Liability Recognized Classification Low income housing partnerships \$ 260,476 \$ \$ 228,372 \$ - - Other Assets Other tax credit investments 27,600 6,118 Other Assets Trust preferred issuances N/A 132,995 N/A 132,993 Subordinated Debt Managed discretionary trusts N/A N/A N/A N/A A N/A
+December 31, 2024 December 31, 2023 Туре laximum s Exposure Liability Recognized Maximum ss Exposure Liability Recognized Classification Low income housing partnerships \$ 324,239 \$ - - \$ 260,476 \$ - Other Assets Other tax credit investments 27,711 - 27,600 Other Assets Trust preferred issuances N/A 132,995 5 N/A 132,995 Subordinated Debt Managed discretionary trusts N/A N/A 1 N/A N/A N/A

-Note 19.
+Note 20.
 Regulatory Matters

 Pursuant to Tennessee banking law, Pinnacle Bank may not, without the prior consent of the Commissioner of the Tennessee Department of Financial Institutions (TDFI), pay any dividends to Pinnacle Financial in a calendar year in excess of the total of Pinnacle Bank's retained net income for that year plus the retained net income for the preceding two years.
 Additionally, approval by regulatory authorities is required if the effect of dividends declared would cause the regulatory capital of Pinnacle Bank to fall below specified minimum levels.
 Under Tennessee corporate law, Pinnacle Financial is not permitted to pay dividends if, after giving effect to such payment, it would not be able to pay its debts as they become due in the usual course of business or its total assets would be less than the sum of its total liabilities plus any amounts needed to satisfy any preferential rights if it were dissolving.
 In deciding whether or not to declare a dividend of any particular size, Pinnacle Financial's board of directors must consider its and Pinnacle Bank's current and prospective capital, liquidity, and other needs.
 In addition to state law limitations on Pinnacle Financial's ability to pay dividends.
+Federal Reserve imposes limitations on Pinnacle Financial's ability to pay dividends.
 Federal Reserve regulations limit dividends, stock repurchases and discretionary bonuses to executive officers if Pinnacle Financial's regulatory capital is below the level of regulatory minimums plus the applicable 2.5% capital conservation buffer.